 From the top of the totem pole to the bottom, everyone who works for your company has their own agenda.
 What’s not in their repertoire is knowing what to do during a moment of panic.
 Having a crisis management strategy in place is what will help keep everyone in your company on the same page, as well as help restore order so they won’t have to worry about the situation and stay focused on their own tasks at hand.
-Now let’s take a look at the primary examples of how to handle a PR crisis:
+Now let’s take a look at the primary examples of how to handle a PR crisis.

 1) Establish A Team

 When it comes to rounding up a team to handle these types of PR cases, you’ll want to assemble a smaller group of your top executives, as too many voices of authority may only add to the friction.
 Along with them, get a few of your most experienced PR or HR workers, and assign one of them to the role of spokesperson.
 This person will need to understand that they’ll be fielding all the tough questions and should remain calm and confident while up against possible extreme backlash from the press or consumers.

 2) Anticipate the Worst

 The biggest mistake a company can make in the wake of a PR mishap is the thought of such an event happening never crossing their minds.
-Conducting meetings with your PR crisis team at least once a month to brainstorm possible problems and setbacks and how to control them is a simple way to prepare you and your staff in case trouble ever hits the fan.
+Conducting meetings with your PR crisis team at least once a month to brainstorm possible problems, setbacks and how to control them is a simple way to prepare you and your staff in case trouble ever hits the fan.
 These meetings can even help you and your staff prevent possible catastrophes by tweaking certain operational methods you currently have in place, and at the very least will allow everyone to be on the same page if a PR misfortune occurs.

 3) Get the Scoop

 In a related vein, if it’s a customer complaint of extreme severity, immediately reach out to that customer, attempt to meet in person, and provide a variety of resolutions, be it refunds, discounts; any means necessary to settle the conflict before they start telling other people about the mishap and it snowballs out of control.
 If it’s an internal conflict, round up your entire staff for individual interviews to gauge which accounts of the incident are consistent, and which reports seem to be false.

 4) Transparency is Everything